Clean, Drain, Dry | Aquatic Invasive Species Prevention Campaign

 What's the Problem with Aquatic Invasive Species?

-Aquatic invasive species—primarily plants & animals—can flourish in our waterways, choking out native plants that once grew there and clogging boat, hydropower, and irrigation infrastructure.
-Examples of these species include Zebra & Quagga mussels, Ludwigia, Water Hyacinth, and New Zealand mudsnails.
+Aquatic invasive species—primarily plants & animals—can flourish in our waterways, choking out native plants that once grew there, disrupting food webs and clogging boat, hydropower, and irrigation infrastructure.
+Examples of these species include invasive freshwater mussels including zebra, quagga and golden mussels, water primrose, hydrilla, and New Zealand mudsnails.
+See the Invasive Species Information HUB for more information on these and other threats.

-Learn to recognize these species and report any you find to the toll-free Oregon Invasive Species hotline, 1-866-INVADER.
+Learn to recognize these species and report any you find to the Oregon Invasive Species Reporting Hotline

 Current Regulations